Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 And I let the fish go.

-eventy six short lines in one lengthy slim stanza with occasional trimeter lines but no set rhythm or beat and little regular rhyme make this quite an exercise in reading down the page.
-The syntax is skilfully crafted, the imagery vivid.
+Seventy-six short lines in one lengthy slim stanza with occasional trimeter lines but no set rhythm or beat and little regular rhyme make this quite an exercise in reading down the page.
+The syntax is skillfully crafted, the imagery vivid.

 Internal slant rhyme and assonance help keep the lines interesting and musical; note caught/water/fought and brown/blown and backed/packed/scratched and grim/firmly/crimped and so on.

 Similes occur and help intensify the imagery—so the skin of the fish hung in strips like ancient wallpaper together with the coarse white flesh packed in like feathers.

 The diction is varied and textured, from powerful adjectives used to describe the fish: battered, frightening, tarnished, sullen, aching to the relatively obscure entrails (guts, internal organs) and islinglass (a substance obtained from dried swim bladders).